-Ever since I started blogging, I have been conflicted over whether to be upfront about my own illness.
-I have alluded to it a number of times, I’ve flirted with the idea of just saying it but I’ve never fully committed in any useful or definitive way.
-BUT after reading the wide variety of experiences included in Chronic Pain Awareness Week, and knowing the impact that the openness of others has had on me, I realise representation is key in making invisible illnesses visible.
+Ever since I was diagnosed, I have been conflicted over whether to be upfront about my own illness on here.
+I have alluded to it a number of times, and I’ve flirted with the idea of just saying it but I’ve never fully committed in any useful or definitive way.
+BUT after reading the wide variety of experiences included in Chronic Pain Awareness Week, and knowing the impact that the openness of others has had on me, I realise that representation is key in making invisible illnesses visible.
 So, here goes….
 I have fibromyalgia with associated chronic fatigue syndrome.

 This brings me around nicely to the real subject of this post, which is how I’m trying to deal with feeling guilty about my chronic pain and the impact it has had on me and others around me.
 The one thing that haunts me every day is this nauseous kind of guilt.
 I feel guilty about everything; missing blog posts, cancelling on people, being a burden, costing people money.
 I carry this guilt with me all the damn time.

-My guilt initially stems from: “You don’t look ill.”
+My guilt stems from a phrase I’ve heard too often: “You don’t look ill.”

 I haven’t intended for this to be a big ol’ pity party, recently I have been actively trying to narrow down the most effective ways to tackle this horrible guilt that gnaws away at me all the time.
 Effectiveness and efficiency is key, as I don’t have the energy to spare on chasing something that isn’t going to work!
 Here’s what has worked, and is working, for me for chipping away at my guilt about my chronic pain:

-Accept what you can and can’t do → I love getting pissed as a fart and being silly.
+Accept what you can and can’t do → I love getting drunk and being silly.
 I love walking.
 I love dancing at gigs.
 I love travel.
 I can’t really do very much of any of those things any more.
 I have to make that okay.
 Instead of making a plan to travel 50 miles to meet someone for a gig in a months time, my plans need to be a little more spontaneous.